 »If Ionesco’s Chairs are an attempt to beat death Goršič’s Chair(s) in which he offers a subjective view on history of Slovenian youth theater and its meaning for Slovenian culture space, the confrontation with Slovenian theatrical scene, and with himself in which the laughter from the audience is not drawn from large shoes or clown hat but from the detils from anecdotes in which star to premiere audience’s very well-known names of Slovenian there giants.
 So, in which case do Chair(s) represent and overachievement of an internal event meant for theatrical art?
 Maybe in the fact that the Chair(s) are not just a story of Slovenian youth theater, of Jovanović, Taufer, Sever … They are in theatrical micro cosmos trapped story of complex, human relations, story of power, desire, loneliness, desire for self-realization, the awareness of own insignificance, self-denial and persistence.
 And when the shining confetti falls, when with playful persistence under a clown hat the audience is provoked to laughter, through the cracks of comic enters a thought about the transience of the moment.
 When large things suddenly appear small and small things for a moment appear large.
 And personally told show continues.
 A show that is not only a story of Niko Goršič and of Slovenian Youth Theater.
 It is also a story about questions we all ask ourselves, that rise when finality and eternity coexists.
 It is a settlement with life.« Saška Rakef RA Slovenija 1, 09.01.2013

-About his author performance Niko Goršič before the premiere talked to Nika Arhar for theweb portal RTV SLO: Goršič starts the performance as an Old lady following the Ionesco’s text, of course shortened and only with her words.
-Afterwards he relocates to the role of the Old man that rapidly turns into a clown, court jester and as an actor himself in plurality of aspects probably even someone else.
-Chair(s) are an author performance that derives from the drama text of Eugѐne Ionesco.
-In the dramaturge Goršič completely followed Ionesco, kept the main theme lines but changed and adapted the context to the modern times – connected it to Slovenian youth theater in which he played for over 40 years and with the story from his own career – and built the performance in post-modern style of stylish conglomerate.
+Before the premiere, Niko Goršič talked to Nika Arhar about his performance for the web portal of Slovenian National Television: Goršič starts the performance as an Old lady following Ionesco’s text, shortened here to use only the Old Lady's words.
+Afterwards, he relocates to the role of the Old Man who quickly turns into a Clown, Court Jester and, through the Actor's plurality of aspects, probably even someone else.
+Chair(s) are a performance based upon the drama text of Eugѐne Ionesco.
+In it the dramaturge Goršič completely followed Ionesco, keeping the main theme lines but changing and adapting the context to modern times, by connecting it to the Slovenian youth theater in which he has worked for over 40 years and to the story of his own career – building the performance in the post-modern style of a stylish conglomerate.

-»The ending in Ionesco’s Chairs is complex for staging and many creators have a problem with it.
-I have chosen a co-actor that most beautifully concludes Ionesco as well as my requiem.
+»The ending in Ionesco’s Chairs is a complex staging task and many creators have a problem with it.
+I have chosen a co-actor that most beautifully concludes Ionesco, as well as acting as my requiem.
 I did not want to make up the Speaker – there have been too many.
-I think I have with Mozart as the Speaker at human’s death, with his requiem instead of stuttering Speaker intended a great homage for Ionesco.
+I think that with Mozart as the Speaker at the human’s death, with his requiem replacing the stuttering Speaker, I have created a great homage for Ionesco.
 Today’s attitude towards absurd, mine at least, is no longer tragic.
 We live this absurd; we are aware of it and sometimes make fun of.
-It is a completely different aspect on absurd and the world is different as well.« More from the interview Chairs and Char(s): Šaljiva učna ura "človeka s pručko" oz. sodobni komentar na Ionesca za MMC, January 10th 2013
+It is a completely different aspect of the absurd and the world is different as well.« More from the interview Chairs and Char(s): Šaljiva učna ura "človeka s pručko" oz. sodobni komentar na Ionesca za MMC, January 10th 2013

 Chair(s) also on the portal of Slovenian Theater Personal overlook into the past of (Yugo)Slovenian theater, Sigledal, January 8th 2013.

-- Award of the best performance of the 4th NETA festival (International Festival Of New European Theatre Action) in Vratsa, Bolgaria; May 2013
+Award for best performance of the 4th NETA festival (International Festival Of New European Theatre Action) in Vratsa, Bolgaria; May 2013

-- Award for the most creative project for Chair(s) at the 11th International Theatre Festival Actor of Europe in Resen Macedonia; July 2013
+Award for the most creative project at the 11th International Theatre Festival Actor of Europe in Resen Macedonia; July 2013